alfredasare/my-portfolio/src/markdown-pages/linear-runtime.md

 ---

-# Linear runtime or O(n)
-Linear runtime / time complexity is a term applied to algorithms whose performance and time complexity grow linearly and proportionally with the size of the input or data.
+Linear runtime O(n) / time complexity is a term applied to algorithms whose performance and time complexity grow linearly and proportionally with the size of the input or data.

 A typical example of a linear runtime operation is an array.